-There are three possible routes for further investigation: either by the police, under local child protection procedures or under the school's disciplinary and competence procedure.
+There are three possible routes for further investigation: either by the police, under local child protection procedures or under the School's disciplinary and competence procedure.

-For teachers, separate consideration will be given to whether to refer the matter to the NCTL (National College of Teaching and Learning) in order to consider prohibiting the individual from teaching.
+For teachers, separate consideration will be given to whether to refer the matter to the TRA (Teaching Regulation Agency) in order to consider prohibiting the individual from teaching.
 Reasons such an order may be considered are: "unacceptable professional conduct", "conduct that may bring the profession into disrepute" or "conviction, at any time, for a relevant offence".